The Day That Never Comes: Concepts

 On August 4, 2008, in an MTV interview, the song lyrics were said to tackle the subject of forgiveness and resentment.
-The band's drummer Lars Ulrich claimed that the lyrics were inspired by a father-son relationship.
-The content of the video itself is of a different theme or setting than what the lyrics themselves were written about, a second interpretation.
-The video is said to be in a war background in comparison to the "One" video, but will not make any modern day references as in the war in Iraq and the Middle East (although the video depicts images of Middle East war in present day, they do not imply any political statement).

-Frontman James Hetfield spoke on the lyrics of the song and also the radical difference of the song lyrics and vision intended to the music video.
+The band's drummer Lars Ulrich stated that the lyrics were inspired by a father-son relationship.
+The music video uses a different theme compared to the lyrics however, instead depicting a military conflict in the Middle East involving the United States (similar to the then-ongoing Iraq War and War in Afghanistan); despite this setting however, no political statement was intended from Metallica.
+Frontman James Hetfield spoke on the lyrics of the song and the difference between the song's lyrics, music video, and intended vision:

-Lead guitarist Kirk Hammett and Ulrich also commented by stating ultimately, the concept of the video deals with humanity and the relationships between human beings and how your basic sense of humanity can override any sort of politicized situation.
+Lead guitarist Kirk Hammett and Ulrich also stated that the concept of the video deals with humanity and the relationships between human beings and how one's basic sense of humanity can override any sort of politicized situation.